amirmetanatt/Evolutionary-computing/README.md

-# Genetic Algorithm for Optimization Problem
+# Genetic Algorithm for boiler Optimization Problem

 This code implements a genetic algorithm to solve an optimization problem with constraints.
 The genetic algorithm is used to find the optimal solution to the problem by evolving a population of individuals over multiple generations.